shadowmoose/db-stager/README.md

 This allows for automated unit tests to rapidly switch to (or rebuild) multiple database environments safely, with a very low impact on test suite speeds, while silmultaneously keeping every testing environment synchronized.

+This project can be run locally, as part of integrated unit tests, or it can be remotely run and accessed as part of a group testing system.

 ## Requirements:
-Node.js, and Docker (daemon installed & running).
+Node.js, and Docker (daemon installed & running) if you wish to use a containerized MySQL Server.
 You do not need to have any Docker images pre-installed.

 ## Installation & Set Up:
 Install the required Node packages by running ```npm install db-stager```.